-As mentioned above under "Groundwater Hydrology," the Secret Ravine Creek Watershed is located within the North American Groundwater Subbasin of the Sacramento Valley Groundwater Basin, as delineated in DWR Bulletin 188, California's Groundwater (2003 update) (DWR 2003).
-An area along the Sacramento River extending from Sacramento International Airport northward to the Bear River has been found to have high levels of total dissolved solids (TDS), chloride, sodium, bicarbonate, manganese, and arsenic.
+As mentioned above under "Groundwater Hydrology," the Secret Ravine Creek Watershed is located within the North American Groundwater Subbasin of the Sacramento Valley Groundwater Basin.
+An area of groundwater along the Sacramento River extending from Sacramento International Airport northward to the Bear River has been found to have high levels of TDS, chloride, sodium, bicarbonate, manganese, and arsenic.
 However, the groundwater in the southern part of the groundwater subbasin is otherwise generally characterized as good quality (DWR 2006).
 In addition, there are three sites within the North American Groundwater Subbasin with significant groundwater contamination issues: the former McClellan Air Force Base in Sacramento County, Union Pacific Railroad Rail Yard in Roseville, and the Aerojet Superfund Site in the City of Rancho Cordova.
-Although the Aerojet site lies south of the North American River and into the North American subbasin (DWR 2006).
+Although the Aerojet site lies south of the North American subbasin, a contaminant plume (including TCE and PCE) extends north from Aerojet, under the American River and into the North American subbasin (DWR 2006).

 Groundwater in the Dry Creek watershed and in the vicinity of the project site is generally of good quality.
-None of the sites discussed above within the Sacramento or Roseville areas with significant groundwater contamination issues (the former McClellan Air Force Base, the Union Pacific Railroad rail yard, and the Aerojet Superfund site) are located in the Secret Ravine Watershed (DWR 2006).
-Furthermore, as described in Section 4.8, "Public Health and Hazards," Wallace-Kuhl & Associates (2005) found no records of on-site contamination, including contaminated groundwater wells, during its Phase I Environmental Site Assessment for the project site.
+None of the sites discussed above with significant groundwater contamination issues (the former McClellan Air Force Base, the Union Pacific Railroad Rail Yard, and the Aerojet Superfund site) are located in the Secret Ravine Creek Watershed (DWR 2006).
+Furthermore, as described in Section 4.8, Public Health and Hazards, Wallace-Kuhl & Associates (2005) found no records of on-site contamination, including contaminated groundwater wells, during its Phase I Environmental Site Assessment for the project site.